linl33/sync-endpoint-default-setup/README.md

 5. Fill out the form and click create object
 6. Refer to the section below on assigning this user to groups

-Password is required for users to log in to Sync endpoint.
+A password is required for users to log in to Sync endpoint.

 The `gidNumber` attribute is used by Sync endpoint to determine a user's default group.